kserve/website/docs/modelserving/v1beta1/transformer/torchserve_image_transformer/README.md

 Please use the [YAML file](./transformer.yaml) to create the `InferenceService`, which includes a Transformer and a PyTorch Predictor.

 By default `InferenceService` uses `TorchServe` to serve the PyTorch models and the models are loaded from a model repository in KServe example gcs bucket according to `TorchServe` model repository layout.
-The model repository contains a mnist model but you can store more than one models there.
+The model repository contains a MNIST model but you can store more than one model there.

 ```yaml
 apiVersion: serving.kserve.io/v1beta1